-CIDS through the PLC program is a “hub” for connecting teachers meeting with members of various communities around the world virtually as a non-financial CSR program to foster and build high-quality human capital for future prosperity.
+CIDS through the Professional Learning Community (PLC) program is a “hub” for connecting teachers meeting with members of various communities around the world virtually as a non-financial CSR program to foster and build high-quality human capital for future prosperity.

 Learners of today are valuable assets of tomorrow